 If subordinate liens are being paid off with the first mortgage proceeds, obtain written documentation that the subordinate lien was used to acquire the subject property.

-Fannie Mae will grant the lender the limited waiver of underwriting representations and warranties for these mortgage loans, including those mortgages that receive an Approve/Ineligible recommendation, provided the mortgage loan meets the requirements contained in this section as well as those contained in A2-2.1-04, Limited Waiver and Enforcement Relief of Representations and Warranties for Mortgages Submitted to DU.
+Fannie Mae will grant the lender the limited waiver of underwriting representations and warranties for these loans, including those mortgages that receive an Approve/Ineligible recommendation, provided the loan meets the requirements contained in this section as well as those contained in A2-2.1-04, Limited Waiver and Enforcement Relief of Representations and Warranties for Mortgages Submitted to DU.

 The appraisal for the property must follow standard requirements contained in Chapter B4–1, Appraisal Guidelines.